ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 	_Updating a lookup zone to create an alias_

-1. In the **New Resource Record** dialog, enter the alias name that you would like to use to access the application hosted in Azure, for example, _yournametodo_.
-Then, type in the fully qualified domain name of your application that Azure assigned to your application, for example, _\[yournametodo\].azurewebsites.net_.
+1. In the **New Resource Record** dialog, enter the alias name that you would like to use to access the application hosted in Azure, for example, _servicemytodo_.
+Then, type in the fully qualified domain name of your application that Azure assigned to your application, for example, _\[servicemytodo\].cloudapp.net_.
 Click **OK** to create the record.

 	![Creating an alias for the myTODO application in Azure](Images/creating-alias-app.png?raw=true "Creating an alias for the myTODO application in Azure")